Create your first project

 1. Create and name your project

-Create a task for each major milestone or piece of work that will help you complete your project goals.
-Give each task a due date so everything gets done on time.
+Start creating tasks for each major milestone or piece of work that will help you complete your project goals.
+Give each task a due date so deadlines are clear.

-Just press enter in the List or Board View of a project to add tasks, and use the keyboard shortcut
+Just press enter in the List or Board View of a project to add tasks.

 Invite a few stakeholders as project members so you can begin to see who’s doing what by when and track it all in Asana.
 Project members can receive various levels of notifications on activity in the project depending on how involved they want to be.